Kristang people

-The Kristang (otherwise known as "Portuguese-Eurasians" or "Malacca Portuguese") are a creole ethnic group of people of primarily Portuguese and Malay descent, with substantial Dutch, British, Jewish, Chinese, and Indian ancestry.
-They are based mostly in Malaysia, Singapore, and Australia, the last being due to significant emigration in the second half of the twentieth century.
-People of this ethnicity also have, besides Malay and Portuguese, Dutch ancestry due to intermarriages, which is common among the Kristang.
-In addition, due to persecution by the Portuguese Inquisition in the region, a lot of the Jews of Malacca assimilated into the Kristang community.
-The creole group arose in Malacca (part of present-day Malaysia) between the 16th and 17th centuries, when the city was a port and base of the Portuguese Empire.
-Today the Malaysian government classifies them as Portuguese-Eurasians; in Singapore, they are primarily known as Kristang.
+The Kristang or the Serani, sometimes also known as Portuguese–Eurasians or Malaccan–Portuguese, are a creole ethnic group of people of primarily Portuguese and Malay descent, with substantial Chinese and Indian ancestry.
+They originated in Malaya, which consists of modern-day Malaysia and Singapore.
+Significant emigration in the second half of the twentieth century also led to a post-war diaspora in Australia.
+In addition to Malay and Portuguese roots, many Kristang people share Dutch ancestry due to frequent intermarriage.
+Furthermore, because of persecution by the Portuguese Inquisition in the region, a significant portion of the Jews of Malacca assimilated into the Kristang community.

+The creole group arose in Portuguese Malacca (modern-day Malacca) between the 16th and 17th centuries, when the city was a port and base of the Portuguese Empire.
+Today the Malaysian government classifies them as Portuguese–Eurasians; in Singapore, they are primarily known as Kristang.
 Today, elements of Kristang culture and identity, especially the Kristang language, which is classified as critically endangered by the UNESCO Red Book of Endangered Languages, are currently undergoing cultural and language revitalisation in both Malaysia and Singapore.
-The current 13th Kabesa or singular non-hereditary leader of the community worldwide and in Singapore is the Kristang Singaporean science fiction writer and linguist Kevin Martens Wong, while the current Regedor or Headman of the Portuguese Settlement of Malacca, the original, geographical, cultural and spiritual centre of the Malacca Portuguese identity, is Oliver Lopez.
+The current Regedor or Headman of the Portuguese Settlement of Malacca, the original, geographical, cultural and spiritual centre of the Malacca Portuguese identity, is Oliver Lopez.